whym/wikihadoop/README.rst

     </revision>
   </page>

-This result will provide a mapper with all information about the revision including the title and page ID.
+Notice that before This result will provide a mapper with all information about the revision including the title and page ID.
 We recommend to use our differ_ to get diffs.

 .. _differ: http://svn.wikimedia.org/svnroot/mediawiki/trunk/tools/wsor/diffs/